open-webui/pipelines/README.md

 3. **Configure Open WebUI:**

    - In Open WebUI, go to **Settings > Connections > OpenAI API**.
-   - Set the API URL to `http://localhost:9099` and the API key to 'none'.
+   - Set the API URL to `http://localhost:9099` and set the API key (default: `0p3n-w3bu!`).
 Your filter should now be active.

 4. **Adjust Settings:**
    - In the admin panel, go to **Admin Settings > Pipelines tab**.